State Farm CEO History

 © History Oasis

-He established State Farm's first dedicated research division to enhance risk selection, pricing, and agent training.
+He created State Farm's first research department to improve customer screening, price-setting, and agent education.

-Raymond also faced nepotism allegations surrounding the promotion of his son Edward to Vice President in 1953.
+Questions of favoritism emerged when he appointed his son Edward as Vice President in 1953.

 ADLAI RUST